Cosmitar/angular-mediaquery/README.md

 angular-mediaquery
 ==================

-an AngularJS service, reacting to window (re)size
+an AngularJS module, reacting to window (re)size